hafez-ahmad/R-markdown-article-class/README.md

 Mississippi State University
 Department of Wildlife, Fisheries and Aquaculture

-# Instructions how to contribute
+# Instructions how to contribute [Pleae use master branch]
 ## Download git software [https://git-scm.com/downloads] , and create account in www.github.com
 ## then configure your git software with your email and user name
 ## send your github user name email to hafezahmad100@gmail.com